Storidge/cio-faq/cluster.md

    Free capacity = Total capacity - Used capacity

 **Provisioned capacity** is the specified capacity for all volumes (thin or thick provisioned) and includes capacity used for data redundancy.
-Since volumes can be thin provisioned, the provisioned capacity can be much larger than total capacity actually in the cluster, i.e. capacity can be is overprovisioned.
+Since volumes can be thin provisioned, the provisioned capacity can be much larger than total capacity actually in the cluster, i.e. capacity can be overprovisioned.

 Example with one 100GB, 2 copy thin provisioned volume and one 100GB, 3 copy thin provisioned volume: